01 of 08

-- On the un-padded end, turn in a 1/4" and press in place.
+- On the un-padded end, turn in a 1/4 inch and press in place.

-- Place a Strap Adjuster on each 3" piece of webbing/strapping, putting the webbing on the bar closed to the "bumped end" going in and out on the back side of the adjuster, centered on the length of the strip.
+- Place a strap adjuster on each 3-inch piece of webbing/strapping, putting the webbing on the bar closed to the "bumped end" going in and out on the back side of the adjuster, centered on the length of the strip.

-- Fold the strip in half and bring the ends of the webbing strap together and baste them together.
+- Fold the strip in half and bring the ends of the webbing strap together.
+Baste them together.

-- Place the strap adjuster and strap combo into the end turned under end of the padded fabric strap, centered in the un-padded end of the padded fabric strap, keeping the right side of the adjuster on the same side as the un-seamed side of the fabric.
+- Place the strap adjuster and strap combo into the end turned under the end of the padded fabric strap, centered in the un-padded end of the padded fabric strap.
+Keep the right side of the adjuster on the same side as the un-seamed side of the fabric.